Pictorial Walks

 Today we forget how important the river was to people before the age of steam.
 The only way for goods to be shipped into small towns like Christchurch was, (with rare exceptions), by sea and river.
 Christhchurch Quay was responsible for recieving and unloading everthing from coal and building materials to wine and cloth.

 In the 1790's smugglers used to land their contraband off the beach at Hengistbury Head.
 The goods were then loaded onto horses and into covered wagons hidden between the twin ramparts of the Double Dykes.
 Finally the entourage of wagons, pack horses and often twenty of thirty strong, used to set off across the marshland and heath to places of safety in Christchurch and surrounding areas.
-It is quite probable that this path formed one of the main arteries for the transportation of this illicit cargo during the late 18th century.
+It is quite probable that the path pictured above on the right formed one of the main arteries for the transportation of this illicit cargo during the late 18th century.

 Occasionally the path widens out